sensu/sensu-processes-check/README.md

 The process will exit with the highest severity encountered across all searches.
-Given the same search criteria as the example above, if zero (0) instances of "ssh-agent" were found, and one (1) instances of "webapp1" were found, the output would like similar to the below and the exit status would be 2 (critical).
+Given the same search criteria as the example above, if zero (0) instances of "ssh-agent" were found, and only one (1) instance of "webapp1" were found, the output would like similar to the below and the exit status would be 2 (critical).